Contrasting Aphria (APHA) & Its Competitors

 |-$99.48 million

-Aphria has a beta of 2.19, meaning that its stock price is 119% more volatile than the S&P 500.
-Comparatively, Aphria’s competitors have a beta of 2.57, meaning that their average stock price is 157% more volatile than the S&P 500.
+Aphria has a beta of 2.12, meaning that its share price is 112% more volatile than the S&P 500.
+Comparatively, Aphria’s peers have a beta of 2.57, meaning that their average share price is 157% more volatile than the S&P 500.

 About Aphria